-CTS is comprised of over 2,000 employees working in major transportation markets worldwide.
+CTS is comprised of approximately 2,400 employees working in major transportation markets worldwide.
 As an established partner with transportation authorities and operators, we have installed over 130,000 devices and deployed over 20 regional central systems which in total process approximately 24 billion revenue-related transactions per year, generating more than \$18 billion of revenue per year for such transportation authorities and operators.
-Products accounted for 44% of the segment's fiscal year 2015 sales, with services accounting for the remaining 56%.
+Products accounted for 48% of the segment's fiscal year 2016 sales, with services accounting for the remaining 52%.

 We believe that we hold the leading market position in large-scale automated fare payment and revenue management systems and services for major metropolitan areas.
 CTS has delivered over 20 regional back office operations which together serve over 38 million people every day in major markets around the world.
-We have implemented and, in many cases, operate automated fare payment and revenue management systems for some of the world's largest transportation systems, examples include London (Oyster/Contactless Payment®), the Chicago region (Ventra®), the San Francisco Bay Area (Clipper®), the Los Angeles region (TAP®), the New York region (Metrocard), the Sydney region (Opal Card) and the Brisbane region (Go Card).
-We have also recently been awarded a contract by the New Hampshire State Department of Transportation to deploy our back-office system for the purposes of toll revenue collection.
+We have implemented and, in many cases, operate, automated fare payment and revenue management systems for some of the world's largest transportation systems, examples include London (Oyster/Contactless Payment), the Chicago region (Ventra), the San Francisco Bay Area (Clipper), the Los Angeles region (TAP), the New York region (Metrocard), the Washington D.C. region (Smartrip), the Vancouver region (Compass), the Sydney region (Opal Card) and the Brisbane region (Go Card).
+In the first quarter of fiscal 2016 we were awarded a contract by the New Hampshire State Department of Transportation to deploy our back-office system for the purposes of toll revenue collection.

-Through our NextBus, ITMS and Urban Insights businesses we provide advanced transportation operational management and analytics capabilities and related services to over 150 customers including organizations such as Transport for London, Transport Scotland, Highways England, Transport for Greater Manchester, Transport for New South Wales, Los Angeles Metro, San Francisco Muni, the Toronto Transit Commission and the Metropolitan Boston Transit Administration.
+Through our NextBus, ITMS and Urban Insights businesses we provide advanced transportation operational management and analytics capabilities and related services to over 150 customers including organizations such as Transport for London, Transport Scotland, Highways England, Transport for Greater Manchester, Transport for New

+South Wales, Los Angeles Metro, San Francisco Muni, the Toronto Transit Commission and the Metropolitan Boston Transit Administration.

-In addition to helping us secure similar projects in new markets, our comprehensive suite of new technologies and capabilities enables us to benefit from a recurring stream of revenues in established markets resulting from innovative new services, technology obsolescence, equipment refurbishment and the introduction of new or adjacent applications.
+In addition to helping us secure similar projects in new markets, our comprehensive suite of new technologies and capabilities enables us to benefit from a recurring stream of revenues in established markets resulting from operations, innovative new services, technology obsolescence, equipment refurbishment and the introduction of new or adjacent applications.

-Consistent with our history of creating next-generation, state-of-the-art technologies and systems, we are in the process of developing and implementing our NextCity® initiative, which envisions integrated payment and information technology and services across all modes of transport.
+Consistent with our history of creating next-generation, state-of-the-art technologies and systems, we are in the process of developing and implementing our NextCity initiative, which envisions integrated payment and information technology and services across all modes of transport.
 NextCity comprises a fully integrated solution offering innovative fare payment and revenue management technologies, the creation and distribution of real-time and predictive information through the integration of payment and information systems, applications that enable agencies and operators to plan for and manage demand and applications that allow customers to manage their travel through seamless access to predictive and relevant information and convenient payment methods.